HUST-NingKang-Lab/MGM/README.md

 > Use `--from-scratch` to train the model from scratch instead of loading pretrained weights.

 #### `train`
-Trains a supervised MGM model without mask pretrained weights, requiring labeled data.
+Trains a supervised MGM model from sratch, requiring labeled data.

 **Input:** Corpus from `construct` mode, label file (csv)
 **Output:** Supervised MGM model